Our workshops encourage practitioners to explore a range of key practice areas that support culturally safe and responsive service delivery.

 This workshop introduces participants to principles that inform culturally safe practice, while encouraging the exploration of practical skills to enhance diversity responsive mental health practice.
 Participants are encouraged to reflect on their own cultural values, beliefs and models in delivering recovery focused interventions, and explore the relationship between policy, human rights legislation, and the manner in which we provide respectful person-centred care.

-This workshop is designed to introduce mental health practitioners to community development principles and practices in mental health service delivery and recovery care.
+This workshop is designed to introduce mental health practitioners to community engagement principles and practices and how they apply to recovery-oriented mental health service delivery.
+Please note we are currently developing this workshop.

 Approaching Work with Interpreters in a Mental Health Setting